schlunzis/Ze-Impressive-Schwifty/README.md

 ### Jitpack

 To access new features that are not yet published on maven central you can use `jitpack`.

+> [!WARNING]
+> Features in development might contain severe bugs.

-Add the following repository to your `pom.xml`:
+Add the following repository
+to your `pom.xml`:

 ```xml
 <repositories>
     <repository>
         <id>jitpack.io</id>